 Up against many obstacles including risk of treason, Dr. John Clarke stayed on track with civility towards his adversaries which gained him mutual respect.
 Following a number of petitions (10) that previously failed, on July 8, 1663 Dr. John Clarke presented a new Charter he wrote to King Charles II.

 Dr. Clarke’s loyalties to the King, mediation capabilities and statesmanship convinced the King of England to pass with Royal Seal the Charter of 1663 which granted unprecedented Religious Freedom and Civil Liberties to the Colony of Rhode Island.

 For the first time in world history, democracy was synonymous with freedom.
 Further the ground was broken for the United States Constitution and the democratic way of life that would not come until over a century later.

 Even more astonishing, Dr. Clarke was able to achieve this unprecedented accomplishment through his humility, kind nature, sincere diplomacy and unwavering respect, having never said an unkind word or insulting action towards his adversaries or persecutors.

 In today’s political and social climate, we hope Dr. Clarke’s story will inspire others how through heart driven focus and positive action it is possible to live together in peace and prosperity regardless of differing beliefs and without overreaching government interference.

-You are invited to support Dr. Clarke’s story by making a Contribution through the Network For Good Donation Page.
+You are invited to support Dr. Clarke’s story by making a Contribution.
 All donations are Tax Deductible.

 Visit Meet John Clarke for more information on his many extraordinary accomplishments.